 Commercial and internet fraud is prevalent and often originates in West African countries, including Benin.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution.
 Internet friendship, dating and marriage scams also operate from some African countries, including Benin.
 Our international scams page provides more detail on these types of scams.

-There is a possibility that Boko Haram militants from neighbouring Nigeria, may make forays into the border areas of northern Benin.
+There is a general threat of terrorism in West Africa following recent attacks in Cote d’Ivoire, Mali and Burkina Faso.
+Attacks could be indiscriminate, including in places visited by foreigners.
+In addition, there is a possibility that Boko Haram militants from neighbouring Nigeria, may make forays into the border areas of northern Benin.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin.